git-bug/git-bug/doc/usage/third-party.md

 ## Getting started<a name="getting-started"></a>

-1. From within a git repository, run `git bug bridge configure` to start the configuration wizard
+1. From within a git repository, run `git bug bridge new` to start the configuration wizard
 2. Choose the type of bridge you want to configure, e.g. `github`
 3. Type a name for the bridge configuration.
 As you can configure multiple